TheCodeLabsDevs/PocketTracker/README.md

 If you have watched a few episodes of a show, but the show does not convince you, you can dislike it, so that it no longer appears on your home page.

+### Track your watched movies

+Add movies and fill them with all the information you need:

+- name
+- description
+- release date
+- duration
+- poster image

 ### Track radio plays and podcasts